Zona limitans intrathalamica: Emergence of Shh expression

-Shortly after the beginning of dorsoventral patterning, Shh is expressed along the basal plate (the bottom) of the embryo, which functions in "ventralization of the neural tube, promotion of growth and proliferation, and formation of the hypothalamus".
-As the embryo continues to develop, Shh expression characteristic of the ZLI extends dorsally to form a wedge that eventually narrows to a strip at approximately 22 somites (the number of developed rhombomeres) or less than one day in zebrafish.
+Shortly after the beginning of dorsoventral patterning, Shh is expressed along the basal plate (the bottom) of the neural tube, which functions in "ventralization of the neural tube, promotion of growth and proliferation, and formation of the hypothalamus".
+As the embryo continues to develop, Shh expression characteristic of the ZLI extends dorsally to form a wedge that eventually narrows to a strip at approximately 22 somites (the number of developed myotomes) or less than one day in zebrafish.
 Although Shh expression extends dorsally from the basal plate, the ZLI is capable of forming even without the basal plate or mesodermal tissue.
 Shh cooperates with dlx2 and fezl anteriorly and IRX3 and dbx1a posteriorly (genes expressed vary among different organisms), which are genes that are expressed in the prethalamus and thalamus, respectively.

 The ZLI is also characterized by a lack of lunatic fringe (lfng), which is observable even before Shh expression is observed in the forming ZLI.
 This indicates that cells are fated for ZLI formation before induction by Shh (n.b.
-Shh]' signals from the ZLI and is characteristic of the compartment during and after formation).
+Shh signals from the ZLI and is characteristic of the compartment during and after formation).
 Lfng is expressed very early (soon after gastrulation) in the region that will become the ZLI, but shortly thereafter expression recedes through migration of lfng-expressing cells to form the lfng-free wedge characteristic of the developing ZLI.
 Shh expression does not extend dorsally until a few hours later.